phonowell/genshin-impact-script/README.md

 ## Note

-- All actions are bound to the default key
+- All actions are bound to the default key; except for the run/walk toggle, which should be set from `left ctrl` to `right ctrl`
 - The game should run in `16:9` resolution
 - If possible, avoid discussing in public
 - If you do need to discuss it, make sure to avoid revealing your `uid`